Genusbiz/docs/developers/installation-and-configuration/configure-and-maintain-genus-server/automatically-delete-old-log-files.md

 # Automatically delete old log files

-Log files are written to a specific directory in your Genus App Services environment.
+Log files are written to a specific directory in your Genus Services environment.
 Over time these log files may occupy a lot of space on your server.
 If you want to delete old log files automatically, we recommend that you create a Windows Schedule Task that runs the VBScript below once every day.

 To create the VBScript, copy the lines below, paste them into a blank text file and change the text file extension from .txt to .vbs.
 Then create a Windows Schedule Task which runs the .vbs file once every day.

 ````
 '
-' Delete Genus App Services log files.
+' Delete Genus Services log files.
 '
 l_strFolderEndingWithBackslash = "C:\ProgramData\Genus\Server\LogFiles\W3SVC2\"
 l_iDeleteFilesOlderThanDays = 14